Components of State Anti-Bullying Laws and Regulations

 "Cyberbullying" means the use of uninvited and unwelcome electronic communication directed at an identifiable student or group of students, through means other than face-to-face interaction, which (1) interferes with a student's physical well-being; or (2) is threatening or intimidating; or (3) is so severe, persistent, or pervasive that it is reasonably likely to limit a student's ability to participate in or benefit from the educational programs of the school district or charter school.
 Communication shall be considered to be directed at an identifiable student or group of students if it is sent directly to that student or group, or posted in a medium that the speaker knows is likely to be available to a broad audience within the school community.

 Do Delaware anti-bullying laws and regulations cover cyberbullying that occurs off-campus?

 Yes.
-Delaware anti-bullying laws cover off-campus conduct and state that the place of origin of speech otherwise constituting cyberbullying is not material to whether it is considered cyberbullying, nor is the use of school district or charter school materials.
+Delaware anti-bullying laws cover off-campus conduct stating that the place of origin of speech otherwise constituting cyberbullying is not material to whether it is considered cyberbullying, nor is the use of school district or charter school materials.

 What are the policy requirements for schools to prevent and respond to bullying behavior?

-Delaware school districts are required to establish a policy prohibiting bullying and reprisal, retaliation or false accusation against a target or witness.
+Delaware school districts are required to establish a policy prohibiting bullying and reprisal, retaliation, or false accusation against a target, witness, or anyone with reliable information about an act of bullying.
 School district policies must contain key policy and procedural elements, including, but not limited to:

 - Statements prohibiting bullying and statements of scope indicating where and when the policy applies;